locize/blog/source/_posts/next-13-app-dir-i18n.md

 Let's prepare i18next in the `app/i18n/index.js` file:
 <br />
-We're not using the i18next singleton here but create a new instance on each `useTranslation` call, because during compilation everything seems to be executed in parallel.
+We're not using the i18next singleton here but creating a new instance on each `useTranslation` call, because during compilation everything seems to be executed in parallel.
 Having a separate instance will keep the translations consistent.

 ```js
 import { createInstance } from 'i18next'